iomatix/ioTools-X4Foundations/FontTools/README.md

 > [!note]
 >
-> These dependencies are not distributed under the FontTools license.
+> Those dependencies are not distributed under the FontTools license.
 Each uses its respective third-party license available on their official websites.

 ## Latin Characters Support